How can you find out more about history?

 - Do I agree or disagree with the argument being made here?

 - Why?
-Is it properly evidenced?
+Is it well supported by the evidence?
 Is it coherent?
 Does it contradict itself?

 - Doing this will help you understand what you have read and remember it later.